 - Have a plan B for times when you may find a family gathering or party overwhelming, like going for a walk.

-- Keep it Sun Smart too, and remember to slip, slop, slap and wrap this summer.
+Remember to keep it Sun Smart too, and slip, slop, slap and wrap this summer.

 Changes in your routine or time on annual leave may mean difficult thoughts and memories are front of mind.
 Feelings of loneliness, isolation and sadness are common at Christmas.